Model Predictive Control

 Exam

-Final written exam during the examination session, covers all material.
+The final written exam during the examination session covers all the material.
 Students are permitted to use two A4 cheat sheets (two sheets = four pages).

 Grading

-The final grade is based on an exam and an optional take-home project.
+The final grade is based on an exam.
 The exam takes place during the examination session.
-The project is a continuous performance assessment (learning task) and requires the student to understand and apply the lecture material.

 Repetition